Charles Blount, 5th Baron Mountjoy: Life

 Succeeding to the title after his father's death in 1534, Mountjoy was regular in his attendance in the House of Lords.
 In May 1537 he was one of the peers summoned for the trial of lords Darcy and Hussey and he was also on the panel of 3 December 1538 for the trial of Henry Pole, 1st Baron Montagu, and Henry Courtenay, Marquess of Exeter, his own brother-in-law.
 His country house was at Apethorpe, Northamptonshire, and in London, he lived in Silver Street.

 After the dissolution of Syon Abbey in 1539 Mountjoy granted asylum at his London house to the pious, learned, and outspokenly conservative priest Richard Whitford, who had been patronized by his father.
 Whitford remained in the household until his death in 1542 and may have acted as tutor to Mountjoy's children.
 Like his father, Mountjoy was deeply interested in the humanist educational programme and he tried to engage the learned scholar and educationist Roger Ascham, then teaching at Cambridge, as a tutor to his eldest son and secretary to himself.
 Although Ascham did not take the position—and he also refused a similar offer from Margaret Roper—he admired Mountjoy and referred in flattering terms to his learning, likening his household for its patronage of learning to that of the Medici.

 Mountjoy was granted Yeaveley Preceptory in Derbyshire, by Henry VIII, following the dissolution.

-Mountjoy drew up his will on 30 April 1544, just before embarking for France with the expeditionary force.
+Mountjoy drew up his will on 30 April 1544, just before embarking for France with the Expeditionary forces.
 In it, he admonished his children to "kepe themselfes worthye of so moche honour as to be called hereafter to dye for there maister and countrey" (PRO, PROB 11/30, fol.
 343).
 He also composed his own epitaph in English verse.
-After being present with Henry VIII at the siege of Boulogne he died on 10 October 1544 at Hooke, Dorset (formerly the home of his mother), probably from illness contracted on campaign.
+After being present with Henry VIII at the siege of Boulogne, he died on 10 October 1544 at Hooke, Dorset (formerly the home of his mother), probably from an illness contracted on campaign.
 In his will, he reckoned his assets, in money, goods, and debts owed to him, at nearly £2,100.
 Among other bequests, he left 40 marks to provide lectures for the children of Westbury-under-the-Plain, Wiltshire, for the succeeding two years.
 He was buried at St Mary Aldermary in the City of London.
 His widow remarried and lived until 1582.